spectral-compute/scale-docs/docs/README.md

     | 2.1                | `sm_21`     | Quadro 2000 |
     | 2.0                | `sm_20`     | Quadro Plex 7000 |

-[Contact us](#contact-us) if you want us to expedite support for a particular GPU architecture.

 ## What are the components of SCALE?

 SCALE consists of: